 - Original design

-- Herbert Austen-Hall, Clifford Wearden, 1956
+- Herbert Austen Hall, Clifford Wearden, William Wilmer Pocock, 1956

-The 2017 programme is now past.
-We will be launching the 2018 programme in July.
+The 2019 programme is now past.
+We will be launching the 2020 programme mid August 2020.

 “The rebuilding of Carpenters' Hall creates a unique opportunity for the demonstration of the craft that the Company has represented in its long history, and it is, therefore, desirable that the new Hall should display the latest techniques of the trade and also give a lead to future development in design.”

-Carpenters' Hall Re-building Committee,
+Carpenters' Hall Re-building Committee, 27 February 1956

 Much of the City of London was destroyed during an air raid on the night of 10 May 1941, including Carpenters' Hall which was wrecked by fire caused by a landmine falling into London Wall and igniting the gas mains.
 A Committee for the re-building of Carpenters' Hall was appointed in 1950, with Herbert Austen Hall FRIBA of Whinney, Son & Austen Hall the chosen architect, and Dove Brothers of Islington the builders.
 The architect Clifford Wearden was appointed to design the new Banqueting Hall.
 The new building formally opened in May 1960.

-It was decided to build a steel framed structure within the old walls, enabling the new floors to be at levels different to those in the original building.
-The Third Hall, therefore, has two floors more than its predecessor plus two storeys of offices constructed at the top of the building, concealed from view by stone balustrading.
-To satisfy the Corporation's needs, London Wall was widened to the former front of the Hall and the pavement brought inside the Hall walls by way of an arcade.
+Re-building Carpenters' Hall was a challenging prospect.
+The damaged Hall itself was still listed as being of architectural interest although only the external walls remained.
+It was decided to build a steel framed structure within the old walls, which allowed two extra internal floors to be incorporated.
+Two storeys of offices were constructed at the top of the building, concealed from view by stone balustrading.
+London Wall was widened to the former front of the Hall and the pavement brought inside the Hall walls by way of an arcade.
 Loss of space on the ground floor was offset by a bridge built over Throgmorton Avenue carrying part of the Banqueting Hall.